Los Garzones Airport

-Los Garzones International Airport (Aeropuerto Los Garzones, IATA: MTR, ICAO: SKMR) is an international airport serving the city of Montería in the Córdoba Department of Colombia.
+Los Garzones Airport (Aeropuerto Los Garzones, IATA: MTR, ICAO: SKMR) is an international airport serving the city of Montería in the Córdoba Department of Colombia.
 It is the only airport in the department that can handle modern jets (up to Airbus A330 size).
-On normal days, the airport receives 25 to 30 takeoffs and landings.
-It is one of the busiest airports in Colombia in terms of passenger flow.
+On normal days, the airport receives between 20 and 30 takeoffs and landings, and is one of the busiest airports in Colombia's Caribbean region in terms of passenger flow.

-In 2008, the consortium "AirPlan", formed by the following companies, was awarded a bidding process: Malibú S.A .; Fernando Mazuera y Cía., Information and Technology S.A., Portales Urbanos S.A., Colombian Society of Commercial Investments (Socinsa), Superstores and Olympic Drugstores, Noarco S.A. and Integral Services for Networks and Communications that, together with the Chinese company CAH Colombia, propose works among which are the construction of a new terminal, reconditioning of the runways and taxiways and new security systems.
-Since 2010, the airport has an urban bus service that connects the air terminal with the main bus terminal in the city of Montería.